You are here

 - establish that publication of the death notice meets the criteria set forth above

-- edit the notice to conform to house style and contain its length to the available space
+- edit the notice to conform to MLA style and contain its length to the available space

 - where possible, name the immediate or closest next-of-kin, partner or companion, and indicate if memorial donations have been designated